 Highline Schools Foundation for Excellence Programs

-We are working to become the single point of contact for members of the community, local and national business, service organizations and other foundations to connect their philanthropic efforts with a single school or the entire district.
+The Highline Schools Foundation is made up of a group of volunteer citizens who believe in and support the core purpose of Highline Public Schools: “To create a path to success for every student.”
+We are committed to gathering resources from our community and beyond, to support this cause.
 The Highline School District is one of the largest school districts in the state of Washington, serving Burien, Des Moines, Normandy Park, Boulevard Park, SeaTac and White Center.
-The demographics for the District are: 75% ethnic minorities; 68% receive free or reduce-price meals; 21% are English Language Learners, representing over 80 countries with more than 150 languages spoken.
+The demographics for the District are: 76% ethnic minorities; 68% receive free or reduce-price meals; 21% are English Language Learners, representing over 80 countries with more than 150 languages spoken.

 Inspiring Innovative Teaching

 The difference between a satisfactory and a great learning experience is difficult to measure, but providing teachers with extra help can result in creating the extraordinary.
-District teachers are provided opportunities to fund innovative learning experiences for students through the Foundation’s Excel Grant program; the goal is to distribute at least $100,000 through individual grants.
+District teachers are provided opportunities to fund innovative learning experiences for students through the Foundation’s Impact Grant and Excel Grant programs; the goal is to distribute at least $100,000 through individual grants.

 The Arts - Not Required, but Essential!

 State funding cuts have forced school districts to institute a “sports participation fee” in recent years meaning all middle and high school students in our district have to pay to play sports.
 Many students cannot afford the participation fee, so Highline Schools Foundation helps these students.
-In 2011, we were able to fund EVERY MIDDLE SCHOOL STUDENT who needed help in this area.
-In 2012, high schoolers were added and now our goal is to raise enough funds to reach all middle and high students who need assistance.
+In 2011, we were able to fund EVERY MIDDLE SCHOOL STUDENT who needed help in this area and in 2012, high school students were added.

 Building A Path to College and Career